CUB-Geomicrobiology/materials/trophy.md

 for short: anaerobic chemolithotrophy or more specifically <b>hydrogenotrophic methanogenesis</b> (literally, hydrogen eating methane production since the product of respiring with CO2 is methane)
 </div>

-Example organism that can do this: *Methanosaeta*
+Example organism that can do this: [*Methanosaeta* species](https://en.wikipedia.org/wiki/Methanosaeta)

 #### eats ammonia and $\ce{CO2}$, breathes $\ce{O2}$